Fort Romualdo Pacheco

-Map of the route, Juan Bautista de Anza travelled in 1775-76 from Mexico to today's San Francisco via the Gila River corridor and the Yuma Crossing of the Colorado River.
+Map of the route, Juan Bautista de Anza travelled in 1775–1776 from Mexico to today's San Francisco via the Gila River corridor and the Yuma Crossing of the Colorado River.

 Fort Romualdo Pacheco also called Fuerte de Laguna Chapala was a Mexican (Mexico consumed his independence in 1821 from Spain) fort built in 1825 and was abandoned a year later in 1826.
 The fort was 100 feet square with thick stone and adobe walls.
 The fort was built by Lieutenant Alfrez Jose Antonio Romualdo Pacheco Sr. in response to attacks on travelers on the route made by Juan Bautista de Anza's expedition in 1774 from Sonora to Alta California.
 The fort was built after Fernando Rivera y Moncada, many of his soldiers, Francisco Garcés and his local missionaries, were killed at Mission San Pedro y San Pablo de Bicuñer in that is called the Yuma Revolt or Yuma Massacre on July 18, 1781.
 The attack was by the Apache Quechan Indians.
 The Yuma Massacre closed the overland transportation between northern Mexico and Alta California for 50 years.
-This halted the immigration of Mexicans to Alta California.
+This halted the migration of Mexicans to Alta California.
 Lieutenant Pacheco with soldiers and cavalry from the Presidio de San Diego built the fort in later 1825 and early 1826.
 The fort was built just north of the New River and south of the Bull Head Slough in what is now Imperial, California.
 The Fort was only used for a few months in 1826.
 Pacheco returned to San Diego and put Ignacio Delgado in charge of the Fort.
-On April 26, 1826, the San Sebastian Kumeyaay Indians attacked the fort.
+On April 26, 1826, the San Sebastián Kumeyaay Indians attacked the fort.
 Pacheco had heard about rumors of the attack and arrived during the attack with reinforcements from San Diego.
 Pacheco and his 25 lancers fought off the attack.
 In the battle, three soldiers were killed and three injured.
 In the battle, 28 Indians were killed.
 But, now the fort was surrounded by many Kumeyaay and Quechan warriors.
 Vastly outnumbered the Fort was abandoned and all returned to San Diego.
 Archeologists did digs at the site in 1958 before Imperial Valley College Museum removed the remains.